This Playstation 4 system was brought to a shop for an HDMI replacement, quoted a few days, and was going to be charged a rate of $150.

 No, these aren't stock images pulled from the internet.

 These are two examples of playstation HDMI repairs, a slim model playstation 4, and an original model to the right.
-You can see that these ports are clean, undamaged, and all solder joints are making good contact with no bridged connections.
-One distinguishing mark that separates these from the factory installed ports is the solder on these actually cover the entirety of the pins (silver), from the factory the pins contact the solder only underneath, leaving the top of the pin visible with its coppor exposed.
+You can see that these ports are clean, undamaged, and all solder joints are making good contact, with no bridged connections.
+One distinguishing mark that separates these from the factory installed ports is the solder on these actually cover the entirety of the pins (silver), as opposed to the factory the pins which contact the solder only underneath, leaving the top of the pin visible with its coppor exposed.